Who we are

 Leonard Bernstein

-In 1947, just after World War II, the Residentie Orkest co-organised a one-time summer festival called High Arts in the Low Lands, the precursor of the annual Holland Festival.
+Just after World War II, the Residentie Orkest helped organize a one-time summer festival in 1947 called High Arts in the Low Lands, precursor to the Holland Festival.

-In the same year, Leonard Bernstein – only 29 years old – made his Dutch orchestra debut with the Residentie Orkest.
-He memorably filled in for the soloist at the last minute, playing Ravel's Piano Concerto in G while conducting from the piano.
+In that year there is also the newly 29-year-old Leonard Bernstein who made his Dutch orchestra debut with our orchestra.
+Not only that, he replaced the soloist at the very last moment by playing Ravel's Piano Concerto in G while conducting from behind the grand piano .

 Chief conductor Willem van Otterloo